 For this reason, sustainability has been one of the most noticeable hospitality marketing trends of recent times, with a growing number of hospitality businesses promoting their eco-friendliness.

-Examples of this range from restaurants promoting their vegetarian and vegan options, to hotels that use smart light bulbs and smart heating to save energy.
+Examples of this range from restaurants promoting their vegetarian and vegan options to hotels that use smart light bulbs and smart heating to save energy, leading to significant cost savings.

 Further reading